 Then finally he also received similar power over the Medo-Persian empire in,

-28 So this Daniel prospered in the reign of Darius (duh-rye-us) and in the reign of Cyrus the Persian.
+Daniel prospered in the reign of Darius (duh-rye-us) and in the reign of Cyrus the Persian.

 So as you can see Daniel life from his youth and beyond he managed to gain high positions of power and he was able to influence those around him in Godly way without ever compromising his faithfulness to God.
 How did he do it?
 Well I believe that the book of Daniel reveals to us the secret of his faithfulness and it will teach us as Christians today on how we can be successful in today world with selling our souls to the devil.